Skip to content

 • Creation of a team

-• Categorise your teams collaboration spaces such as Department Teams, Project Teams, Community Teams.
+• Categorize your teams’ collaboration spaces, such as Department Teams, Project Teams, and Community Teams.

-• want to define templates for the respective Microsoft Teams collaboration spaces
+• Define templates for the respective Microsoft Teams collaboration spaces.

-• Define the structures for your templates (channels, apps, SharePoint site collection structure or information architecture)
+• Establish the structures for your templates (channels, apps, SharePoint site collection structure, or information architecture).

 • Allow the SharePoint Site Collection content to be shared with other users.